CSinclair89/PortfolioWebsite/README.md

 - I'm very proud of how far I've come as a programmer in the last year.
 - I have a whole lot more to learn!

-Of all my GitHub repositories, this project was probably the nearest and dearest to my heart because this website was meant to be a window into who I am as a person.
-I wanted to showcase my artistic side as well as my tech side with a well-designed website.
+Of all my GitHub repositories, I really wanted this project to showcase my artistic side as well as my tech side with a well-designed website.
 Even though there are plenty of areas in the CSS that I could definitely clean up and optimize, I do feel that I ultimately accomplished my goal in creating a strong portfolio website that a viewer would enjoy.